waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Training Efficiency:** If a grinding location consistently provides poor matchups or low EXP yield, it is a strategic failure to remain there.
 I must immediately pivot to a new location or a different training method (like finding un-battled trainers) to maintain efficiency.
 Battling trainers is far more efficient than grinding wild Pokémon.
 ## Lessons Learned
 - **Trust the Pathfinder:** If the `route_planner` returns 'No path found,' the root assumption about the map's geography is likely flawed.
 I must trust the tool's output and re-evaluate my understanding of the map instead of assuming the tool is broken.
-## Lessons Learned
-- **Positional Verification is Critical:** After a map transition, system warning, or any unexpected event, I must immediately re-verify my `current_map_id` and `current_position` from the Game State Information.
-Trusting my own memory leads to critical hallucinations and wasted turns.
-## Lessons Learned
-- **Positional Verification is Critical:** After a map transition, system warning, or any unexpected event, I must immediately re-verify my `current_map_id` and `current_position` from the Game State Information.
-Trusting my own memory leads to critical hallucinations and wasted turns.